codihuston/ustrending/docs/development.md

 Due to a mixture of `Next.js`, `Server-Side Rendering`, `Material UI (React UI Framework)`, and `Skaffold`, there is a bit of an issue with how CSS is compiled on the server and processed by the browser.
 As a result, the CSS can be a bit funky at times.
+Things like the tooltip when mousing over the map may not appear 100% of the time.
+The layout of the page can be inconsistent as well.
 This is an ongoing issue that I hope to resolve in the future.

 For the best UI experience, begin using the application at `localhost:8080`.